mrvcoder/V2rayCollector/README.md

 # Introduction

 This project crawls v2ray configs from Telegram channels.
-And the list is updated every 5 hours. 😋
+And the list will update every 5 hours. 😋

 # How to use this ?! 🤔